Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/booksmack/rules/_index.md

 * Your final score is equal to your Library _plus_ the cards left in your hand.
 * All special cards (from expansions) score 1 point, as usual.
 * Every letter, however, scores its _position in the alphabet_ divided by 5 (and rounded down).
-* If you own both the uppercase and lowercase version of a letter, they are worth 2 extra points each.
+* If you own both the uppercase and lowercase version of a letter, they are worth +2 points each.
+* If you own multiple versions of the same lowercase letter (which is possible with the accents expansion), they are worth -2 points each.

 **Gameplay**: